jadebono/jadFSD/README.md

 ### `Cookies`

-Cookie-parser did not work with jsonwebtoken.
+Cookie-parser did not work very well with jsonwebtoken.
 The solution to the problem is as follows:

 1. Create token on server by combining the unique \_id in the user's document in the users collection in the db;
 1. The token is then sent to the frontend;